Skip to content

 0.75 / 1

-The company reports the BOD and COD levels of treated POME by discharge destination and region in milligrams per litre for 2018-2021.
-The figures reported are below the legal threshold.
-However, the information reported is not externally verified.
+The company publishes data on the BOD and COD levels of each region from 2019 to 2023.
+The reported figures are below the legal threshold.

 • Y